banner

 boot_clock::time_point start_time = boot_clock::now();

-// Record error list
+// Record list of errors

 std::vector<std::pair<std::string, int>> errors;